2019–20 Hamilton Academical F.C. season

 The 2019–20 season was Hamilton's sixth consecutive season in the top flight of Scottish football since their promotion at the end of the 2013–14 season.
 Hamilton also competed in the League Cup and the Scottish Cup.

 Summary

 Season

 On 13 March 2020, the Scottish football season was suspended with immediate effect due to the COVID-19 Coronavirus outbreak.
-On 9 April, the Scottish football season was further suspended until at least 10 June.
-On 18 May 2020, the SPFL declared the end of the season determining on an average points per game with Accies finishing in eleventh place and surviving for another season.
+On 9 April, the suspension of the Scottish football season was extended until at least 10 June.
+On 18 May 2020, the SPFL declared the end of the season determining on an average points per game, with Accies finishing in eleventh place and surviving for another season.